 - Matthew Walker, Eastside High, 10th grade, Communicative Arts.

-- Brie Worton, Eastside High, Newton College and Career Academy, 10th grade, Visual Arts.
+- Brie Worton, Eastside High, Newton College & Career Academy, 10th grade, Visual Arts.

 - Russell Danilchuk, Newton High, NCCA STEM Institute, 11th grade, Engineering--Mechanical and Electrical Engineering.

 - Kyle Stoddard, Newton High, NCCA STEM Institute, 11th grade, Music--Brass: Tuba.

 - Sean Ware, Newton High, 10th grade, Visual Arts.